Skip to content

 Interest saved starts tiny (small balance reduction × rate) and grows over time.
 Overpayment commitment is linear, while savings compound slowly.
 The intersection is years, typically.

-Is overpayment still yield net benefit?
+Does overpayment still yield a net benefit?

 What about overpayment limits?